Animation & Transition Suppression

 }

-This approach guarantees that DOM-managed UI components—loading spinners, tooltip fade-ins, and panel slide-outs—render in their final state immediately.
+This guarantees that DOM-managed UI components—loading spinners, tooltip fade-ins, and panel slide-outs—render in their final state immediately.
 It also prevents layout thrashing caused by concurrent transition calculations, which frequently corrupts bounding box measurements during pixel diff analysis.

 2. JavaScript Runtime Patching & WebGL Synchronization

 WebGL mapping engines operate on independent render loops that ignore CSS overrides.
 Libraries like MapLibre GL and Deck.gl continuously call requestAnimationFrame to redraw frames during camera movement, tile loading, or vector styling updates.
-To force determinism, the test harness must intercept and neutralize the animation frame scheduler.

 // rAF-sync-patch.js